Finite elements#

 public:

-String name_; // name of quadrature formula
+String name; // name of the interpolation type

 };